An approximation principle for congruence subgroups: Closed subgroups of and closed subalgebras of

 The basic construction underlying our extension of this theorem to more general subgroups of $G (\Z_p)$ is a generalization of Nori's correspondence.
 Let $H$ be a subgroup of $G (\Z_p)$.
 We associate to $H$ the $\Z_p$-submodule $\Liec(H)\subset \lie{g}_{\Z_p}$ generated by the set $\log H_{\resunip}$.
 We will show in Proposition \ref{PropLieAlgebraLevel0} below that $\Liec(H)$ is in fact always a $\Z_p$-Lie algebra provided that $p>\dim G+1$.
 Conversely, to any Lie subalgebra $\lie{h} \subset \lie{g}_{\Z_p}$ we associate the closed subgroup $\grpc(\lie{h})$ of $G (\Z_p)$ topologically generated by the set $\exp \lie{h}_{\resnilp}$.

-By Theorem \ref{TheoremIlaniKlopsch}, for pro-$p$ groups $H$ we have $\Liec(H) = \log H$ and for subalgebras $\lie{h}$ contained in $\Lieg_{\Z_p,\resnilp}$ we have $\grpc (\lie{h}) = \exp \lie{h}$.
+By Theorem \ref{TheoremIlaniKlopsch}, for pro-$p$ groups $H$ we have $\Liec(H) = \log H$ and for subalgebras $\lie{h}$ contained in $\lie{g}_{\Z_p,\resnilp}$ we have $\grpc (\lie{h}) = \exp \lie{h}$.

 We extend Theorem \ref{TheoremIlaniKlopsch} to a correspondence between the following classes of subgroups and subalgebras.
-On one side, we consider the closed subgroups $H \subset G (\Z_p)$ which are topologically generated by their residually unipotent elements.
-We denote the set of all such subgroups by $\SGRU$.
+On one side, we consider the set $\SGRU$ of closed subgroups $H \subset G (\Z_p)$ which are topologically generated by their residually unipotent elements.
 Clearly, $H \in \SGRU$ precisely when $H^+ = H$, where $H^+$ is as in \S \ref{SectionApproxLevel0} above.
-It is equivalent to demand that $\bar{H} \subset G (\F_p)$, the reduction modulo $p$ of $H$, is exponentially generated.
+It is equivalent to demand that $\bar{H} \subset G (\F_p)$, the reduction modulo $p$ of $H$, is generated by its elements of order $p$.

 On the other side, we consider the set $\LSAN$ of all closed Lie subalgebras of $\lie{g}_{\Z_p}$ which are spanned over $\Z_p$ by their residually nilpotent elements.
 Clearly, $\lie{h}\in\LSAN$ if and only if the reduction $\bar{\lie{h}}$ is a nilpotently generated subalgebra of $\lie{g}_{\F_p}$.